tsquares/Estimated-Time-of-Arrival/README.md

 - health --> don't do your taks, health goes down
 - XP --> unbroken streak of completing tasks, gain xp at the end of each day
-- happiness --> game-like feature, play minigames to keep your avatar happy
+- happiness --> game-like feature, play minigames(?) to keep your avatar happy